 Backpacking accounts are, well, mostly about backpacking.

-“Wild” takes some 50 pages to get to the first hiking parts when Ms. Strayed attempts to lift an 8 pound backpack that contains 14 days of food (28 pounds) and two gallons of water (16 pounds).
+“Wild” takes some 50 pages to get to the first hiking parts when Ms. Strayed attempts to lift an 8 pound backpack containing 14 days of food (28 pounds) and two gallons of water (16 pounds).
 That’s 52 pounds, before the saw, binoculars, folding chair, camera flash, multiple books, deodorant, and roll of condoms is stuffed in there.
-Add the clothes..
+Add the clothes.
 Got to be 70-80 pounds on her back!

 Ms. Strayed shares with us periodic reports of her very own and inevitable blisters (upon blisters), pain centers, bleeding and bruised body parts, in intimate detail, as she moves, mostly alone, through a footpath that advances her toward her graduation from a school of some very hard knocks.

-However, I approached it as a hiking-obsessed male who truly enjoys witnessing the transformation of personality as one engages in step one and progresses to the five millionth step on that majestic path.
+However, I approached this book as a hiking-obsessed male who truly enjoys witnessing the transformation of personality as one engages in step one and progresses to the five millionth step on these majestic National Scenic Trails.
 So I read the book a second time, starting on page 50 to the end, skipping the frequent references to experiences with old lovers, parents, step parents, and pets, as I attempted to stick with the trail talk.
 That definitely shortened the book.

 Did Ms. Strayed learn anything from her hike?
-I think she did.
+She sure did.
 How could you not?
-She learned to push away fear, released buckets of pent-up tears, and focused on just moving forward.
+She learned to push away fear, released buckets of pent-up tears, and focus on moving forward.
 The wilderness is a truth crucible.